Boston Latin School: 17th and 18th centuries

 Boston Latin School was founded on April 23, 1635, by the Town of Boston.
-The school was modeled after the Free Grammar School of Boston in England under the influence of Reverend John Cotton.
+Under the auspices of Reverend John Cotton, the school was modeled after the Free Grammar School of Boston founded 80 years earlier in Boston, England.
 The first classes were held in the home of the Master, Philemon Pormort.
 John Hull was the first student to graduate (1637).
 It was intended to educate young men of all social classes in the classics.
 The school was initially funded by donations and land rentals rather than by taxes.
 A school established in nearby Dedham was the first tax-supported public school.

 Latin is the mother of modern Romance languages and was an educational priority in the 17th century.
 The ability to read at least Cicero and Virgil was a requirement of all colonial colleges, and to write and speak Latin in verse and prose was the first of the “Harvard College Laws” of 1642.
 Boston Latin prepared many students for admission to Harvard, with a total of seven years devoted to the classics.
 However, most graduates of Boston Latin did not go on to college, since business and professions did not require college training.

 Until the 19th century, the Latin School admitted only male students and hired only male teachers.
 Helen Magill White was the school's first female graduate and the first American woman to earn a doctorate.
 Magill White was the only female pupil at the school when she attended.